carenalgas/popochiu/docs/src/contributing-to-popochiu/basics.md

 The following contains some detailed and essential information on how to contribute.
 It might feel a bit prescriptive - we’re already telling you what to do and what not to do before you’ve even started - but there’s a good reason for this.

 The maintainers of this project have full-time jobs, which, unfortunately, don’t involve Popochiu.
-While both are entrepreneurs in the video game (@carenalga) and software development (@stickgrinder) industries - fields that are somewhat related to Popochiu - they maintain this project in their free time.
+While both are entrepreneurs in the video game (@mapedorr) and software development (@stickgrinder) industries - fields that are somewhat related to Popochiu - they maintain this project in their free time.
 This includes not only creating new features, improving existing ones, and keeping up with Godot’s updates but also engaging with the community and reviewing contributions from others.

 We want to ensure that your PRs don’t sit idle for months, and while we prefer not to reject contributions, maintaining a focused and coherent project sometimes requires saying "no".
 This is how we avoid turning Popochiu into an overly complicated and unmanageable tool.